 The three sanders in the Rotex family are not your standard Festool sanders.
 For typical finish sanding jobs, a lighter tool like the Festool ETS 125 or 150 would be an excellent, high-quality machine.
-What sets the Festool Rotex sanders apart is their more aggressive stripping and removal capabilities, and polishing.
+What sets the Festool Rotex sanders apart is their more aggressive stripping and removal capabilities and polishing.

-How do the 3 Festool Rotex Sanders Compare?
+How Do the 3 Festool Rotex Sanders Compare?

-The Festool Rotex 90 has a smaller head size than it’s larger counterparts.
+The Festool Rotex 90 has a smaller head size than its larger counterparts.
 This robust Rotex 3-mode system makes it much more of a swiss army knife than a regular light sander—it handles run-of-the-mill fine sanding, aggressive surface removal, and polishing, all in one.

-The smaller head is perfect for removing rust and polishing fine details, especially when you’re using the triangular pad.
+The smaller head is perfect for removing rust and polishing fine details, especially when using the triangular pad.
 The other Festool Rotex Sanders can’t get into corners, tight spots, and the inside of a shallow radius like this maneuverable piece.
-It’s a perfect complement to your toolbox for restoration projects, with the added benefit of a powerful rotary mode for rapid paint and finish removal or carving.
+It’s a perfect complement to your toolbox for restoration projects, with the benefit of a powerful rotary mode for rapid paint and finishes removal or carving.

 The mid-sized cousin of the group is the Festool Rotex 125.
-Craftsmen who work on anything and everything, from small furniture to hardwood floors, prefer the 125 as a highly universal sanding solution.
+Artisans who work on anything and everything, from small furniture to hardwood floors, prefer the 125 as a highly universal sanding solution.
 It also helps that it’s tough as nails and will outlast regular sanders you reserve for a narrower range of work.

-Other heavy duty rotary sanders are limited to coarse sanding work, which makes for a cumbersome tool kit when added to a few other sanders.
+Other heavy-duty rotary sanders are limited to coarse sanding work, which makes for a cumbersome tool kit when added to a few other sanders.
 With just one tool, the Festool Rotex 150 does it all.
 Combine it with durable GRANAT abrasives and save on the costs of replacement abrasives while you’re at it.

 Out of the three Festool Rotex Sanders, the 150 is the easy pick if you’re refinishing large furniture units, sanding and polishing boat hulls, or stripping decks and hardwood floors.
-The head is actually 44% larger than the Festool Rotex 125, which really speeds up larger projects.
+The head is 44% larger than the Festool Rotex 125, which speeds up larger projects.